The road to a sustainable bio economy

 Backed by more than 100 years of expertise and experience in the pulp and paper industry, Siemens Energy accompanies this industry's transition to the fiber business and takes it even further, to new applications and markets.
 We provide indispensable support to the fiber industry with a comprehensive portfolio and long-term partnerships.

-Our innovative solutions for the fiber industry
+New perspectives for the fiber industry

 Creating the future of fiber – together